 Why will it be tougher?
 Because you will need to get a brand new copy of either Windows 7/8.1 as you are going to need that product key in order for you to go back.

-The steps are same to how you normally install a brand new Windows version (like above)
+The steps are the same as how you normally install a brand new Windows version.

-All you have got to do is install it from scratch and by entering the product key you purchased during the install process.
+All you have got to do is install it from scratch and then follow up by entering the product key you purchased during the installation process.

-Keeping a backup of a computer before upgrading to a new operating system is recommended like how I said at the beginning of this article and there is reason for that.
+Keeping a backup of a computer before upgrading to a new operating system is recommended.

-Also, note any new software installation since the last full backup, as you’ll need to reinstall them after you downgrade from Windows 10.
+Also, take note of any new software installation since the last full backup, as you’ll need to reinstall them after you downgrade from Windows 10.